Department of Family and Community Medicine, Professor and Chairman

 Christine C. Matson, MD

-- Pioneering the linkage of the electronic record with continuous quality measurement and improvement
+- Providing leadership within the school in the development of EHR-based patient registries, and linkage of the electronic record with continuous quality measurement and improvement.

-- Participating in departmental and school-wide quality improvement projects addressing multiple aspects of medical and business practice.
+- Leadership in statewide (Sentara Quality Care Network and mid-Atlantic regional (I3 Collaborative) Clinical Improvement Networks dedicated to collaboration to improve health and health care while reducing costs, as well as departmental and school-wide quality improvement projects addressing multiple aspects of medical and business practice.

 Christine C. Matson, M.D.

 Glenn R. Mitchell Chair of Generalist Medicine,

 EVMS Department of Family and Community Medicine